-That the River Hamble Harbour Management Committee notes the contents of this report.
+That the River Hamble Harbour Board note the content of the report.

-8. RENEWAL OF EXPIRING HARBOUR WORKS CONSENT - REPLACEMENT OF RIVER WALL AT SWANWICK SHORE ROAD CAR PARK'
+9. RENEWAL OF EXPIRING HARBOUR WORKS CONSENT REPLACEMENT OF RIVER WALL AT SWANWICK SHORE ROAD CAR PARK

-The Committee considered a renewal request for an application previously granted conditional Harbour Works Consent (HWC) but which has not been built within the 3 year timeframe conditioned as part of that Consent.
+The Board considered a renewal request for an application previously granted conditional Harbour Works Consent (HWC) but which had not been built within the 3 year timeframe conditioned as part of that Consent.